 - 19. Track the right metrics to gauge the campaign performance

-Your preview text is the text shown below the subject line and contributes towards increasing your open rates.
+Your preview text is shown below the subject line and contributes towards increasing your open rates.
 But, many times, marketers don't optimize it and keep it blank.
-In such cases, the ISPs will automatically display the first line of coded content in your email.
+The ISPs will automatically display the first line of coded email content in such cases.
 These snippets can be like "View in a web browser" or "You are part of this email list; you can unsubscribe here."
+In the example below, you can see how preheader text complements the subject line and adds value to it:

 2. Use a recognizable sender name